nology-tech/Union-Client-Project/README.md

-# Union Client Project - Dot to DOt
+# Union Client Project - Dot to Dot

 > Dot to Dot is a community-focused organization dedicated to reconnecting communities with local makers and artisans.
 The Dot to Dot booking system aims to create inspiring events that showcases talents in the local community.